layilin/SP23-33852/_annotations/book2.md

 69.290. dome.
 House.

 [plant] 70.294. royal palm-tree's airiest van.
 Van is a vantage, height, or summit.
-The royal palm (*Roystonea oleracea*) can reach 40 meters in height and is native to the Lesser Antilles, northern South America, and Guatemala.
+The royal palm (*Roystonea oleracea*) can reach forty meters in height and is native to the Lesser Antilles, northern South America, and Guatemala.

 70.299 louring.
 Scowling, angry-looking, gloomy.